zyMadara/NV/readme.md

 # README

-Function like osal_nv.c in Z-Stack.
+Provide functions like what in osal_nv.c in Z-Stack.